 Antenna efficiency at C-band was estimated to be 50-55 % depending on the stations.
 Detailed values of efficiency will be measured again this autumn and will be notified to observers.
 The frequency range of C-band receiver is 6.5 - 7.0 GHz.
 Typical system temperature is around 130 K toward the zenith, and optical depth is around 0.03-0.05 under relatively good conditions.
-Beam size at 6.6 GHz is around 9 min, and the pointing at C band is expected to be sufficiently high, as pointing model is based on measurements using a shaper beam at 22 GHz.
+Beam size at 6.6 GHz is around 9 arcmin, and the pointing at C band is expected to be sufficiently high, as pointing model is based on measurements using a shaper beam at 22 GHz.
 Different from the case of K-band and Q-band, VERA 20-m telescope has only one C-band receiver, therefore only a single-beam observation is available.

 Observers should also note that the Mitaka FX correlator has a limited capability in spectral resolution when the recording is done with DIR-2000, with the maximum resolution of 15.63 kHz, or in 0.70 km/s for methanol maser at 6.6 GHz.
-So, for detailed mapping observations of masers with high spectral resolution, the use of DIR-1000 (3.91 kHz or 0.18 km/s) is recommended.
+So, for observers who need more high frequency resolution, a software correlation of the data recorded by DIR2000 is available in this season with a shared-risk basis.
+The frequency resolution of 1 kHz is achieved, but the total output bandwidth is restricted because it increases the size of output data.